Donearm/scripts/README.md

 Timer and service to clean ImageMagick's temporary files created in /tmp and not properly cleaned (see issue [395](https://github.com/ImageMagick/ImageMagick/issues/395))

+#### systemd/disable\_interrupt.service and systemd/disable\_interrupt.timer

+Timer and service to disable a misbeaving acpi interrupt (happens with some specific hardware or BIOSes)

 #### systemd/lock\_suspend.service

 Lock, using physlock but any other locker may be used, the session on lid closing signal